worldflora/wfo-docs/docs/manual/rhakhis.md

 title: Rhakhis Technical Manual
 ---

-This is a technical description of the Rhakhis application for system administrators and developers.
+This is the jumping off point for technical documentation for the Rhakhis application aimed at system administrators and developers.
 There are two separate parts of the Rhakhis system:

 ## Backend